By Jill Fox

-Wade, who retired from the Miami Heat at the end of their season, has been involved with the Parkland high school since the massacre on February 14.
-In his speech, he reminisced about his initial visit to the school last fall on the students’ first day back.
+The NBA all-star player, who retired from the Miami Heat at the end of their season, has been involved with the Parkland high school since the massacre on February 14.
+In his speech, he reminisced about his initial visit to the campus last fall on the students’ first day back.

 Wade has been active with the students since the school shooting in numerous ways.
 Besides his visits to the school, he has reached out to families, met with students about their thoughts on how to prevent gun violence and donated money to March for our Lives.

-In his commencement speech, Wade promised, “I’ll try to continue to be the leader and the fighter that Joaquin Oliver thought I was.”
+During his commencement speech, Wade promised to try to continue to be the leader and the fighter that Joaquin Oliver thought he was.

 He went on to compare the graduation to his recent retirement from basketball when he spoke about one chapter closing.
-He finished with a “We Fight” mantra and chanted MSD Strong, as the BB&T Center erupted in applause.
+Then, he finished with a “We Fight” mantra and chanted MSD Strong, as the BB&T Center erupted in applause.